FlawlessPT/yellow-project/README.md

 To have our applications working, as expected, there is a big infrastructure behind it that needs to be configured.

-Next we have list of components that need to be configured.
+Next we have a list of components that need to be configured.
 After that some environment variables need to be configured on your bitbucket repository, for pipelines to work well.
 This will be mentioned in detail at **Pipelines** section.

 #### Supabase